Damus

 Professor of astronomy, farmer of goats.
 Asteroid (42910).
 She/her.

 Living and learning on the land and under the skies of Treaty 4 (Saskatchewan, Canada).
-Currently on sabbatical and on a big trip that included yelling about satellite pollution in many locations around Aotearoa New Zealand.
+Recently returned from a big trip that included yelling about satellite pollution in many locations around Aotearoa New Zealand.

 Relays (1)